 1975 In court, AFA challenges requirement that Flight Attendants stop working upon pregnancy.

-1978 Congress passes the Airline Deregulation Act. giving airlines unlimited authority over routes, scheduling
+1978 Congress passes the Airline Deregulation Act. giving airlines unlimited authority over routes, scheduling and fare pricing.

 1979 AFA litigation results in liberalizing airlines' weight policies.